John McCain 2000 presidential campaign: Leading up to the announcement

 McCain was mentioned as a possible candidate for the Republican nomination beginning in 1997, but he took few steps to pursue it, instead concentrating on his 1998 senate re-election.
 The decision of General Colin Powell not to run helped persuade McCain that there might be an opening for him.
 McCain later wrote that he had a "vague aspiration" of running for president for a long time.
 He would also be candid about his motivation: "I didn't decide to run for president to start a national crusade for the political reforms I believed in or to run a campaign as if it were some grand act of patriotism.
 In truth, I wanted to be president because it had become my ambition to become president.
 I was sixty-two years old when I made the decision, and I thought it was my one shot at the prize."

 Potential weaknesses of a McCain candidacy included his senatorial accomplishments skewing towards the maverick side rather than those that would appeal to the party core, a lack of funds and of fund-raising prowess, and an unpredictability of personality and temperament.
 Potential assets included favorable treatment in the political media, as well as being featured on A&E's Biography series, and support from veterans.
 National polls showed McCain with low name recognition, but once voters were asked about a hypothetical candidate with a similar military biography, the numbers improved dramatically.

+McCain's visibility rose further in 1999 because campaign finance reform—already identified with the McCain–Feingold bill—was being debated in the Senate at the same time he was exploring a White House bid.
+The failure of the legislation in October 1999 reinforced the campaign's central theme that special interests and party leaders had too much control over Washington.
+The Federal Election Commission declared McCain eligible for primary matching funds on July 1, 1999, giving the effort an important financial foundation before the formal launch.